Flians/flians.github.io/content/publication/GLSVLSI23/index.md

   JRouter reduces the routing width by an average of 38.77%, 38.20%, 21.65%, and 7.01% compared to Kito's, Kou's, and two of Yan's routing algorithms, respectively, while maintaining reasonable runtime.
-publication: '*Proceedings of the Great Lakes Symposium on VLSI 2023*'
+publication: '*Proceedings of the 2023 on Great Lakes Symposium on VLSI*'
+publication_short: '*GLSVLSI*'
 doi: 10.1145/3583781.3590267
 links:
 - name: URL